 - Lubitel-166 Universal 1984-1988

-The Lubitel-166+ is a new design that is not made by LOMO.
+Additionally, there is a Lubitel-166+ which is not made by LOMO.
 It was released in 2008 by the Lomographic Society and is still available for sale.

 Lubitel Price & Where to Buy

-The price will vary depending on how many used cameras are available, condition, version, and where you purchase from.
+The price will vary depending on how many used cameras are available, the condition, which version the camera is, and where you purchase from.
+The best prices will be from sellers in Russia or Ukraine as that's where the majority of the cameras are.

 The Lubitel Universal 166+ is currently being sold by Lomography for considerably more.